ElementsProject/elementsproject.github.io/features/index.md

 <a id="confidentialtransactions"></a>
 ### Confidential Transactions.

-All addresses in Elements are, by default, blinded using Confidential Transactions.
-Blinding is the process by which the amount and type of asset being transferred is cryptographically hidden from everyone except the participants and those they choose to reveal the blinding key to.
+By default, all addresses in Elements are blinded using Confidential Transactions.
+Blinding is the process by which the amount and type of asset being transferred is cryptographically hidden from everyone, except the participants and those they choose to reveal the blinding key to.

 Find our more about [Confidential Transactions]({{ site.url }}/features/confidential-transactions).